PietroSciabbarrasi/ADM-HW5/README.md

     </table>
 </div>

-The main notebook is `main.ipynb` which reads the module `functions.py`.
+The file `main.ipynb` is the main notebook containg all question answers.

-The shell script for the Command Line Question is `CommandLine.sh`.
+`CommandLine.sh` contains the bash code for Command Line question.